ALASKA VOLCANO OBSERVATORY DAILY UPDATE

 U.S. Geological Survey

-Updates: HVO is continuing to closely monitor Kīlauea and is in contact with Hawai‘i Volcanoes National Park and the Hawai‘i County Civil Defense Agency.
-HVO will continue to provide daily updates for Kīlauea volcano.
-Should volcanic activity change significantly, a Volcanic Activity Notice will be issued.
-Please see the Hawaiʻi Volcanoes National Park website for visitor information: https://www.nps.gov/havo/index.htm.
+HVO continues to closely monitor Kīlauea and will issue an eruption update tomorrow morning unless there are significant changes overnight.
+HVO remains in close contact with Hawai‘i Volcanoes National Park and the Hawai‘i County Civil Defense Agency.
+Please see the Hawaiʻi Volcanoes National Park website for visitor information: https://www.nps.gov/havo/index.htm

 More Information: